Braintree, Massachusetts: Private and alternative education

-Private and alternative education institutions in Braintree include Thayer Academy, Archbishop Williams High School, and CATS Academy.
+Private and alternative education institutions in Braintree include Thayer Academy, Archbishop Williams High School, and CATS Academy Boston.

 Infrastructure

 Transportation

 Braintree is situated in the Greater Boston Area, which has rail, air, and highway facilities.
 State Route 128 and Interstate 95 divide the region into inner and outer zones, which are connected by numerous "spokes" providing direct access to the airport, port, and intermodal facilities of Boston.

 Principal highways in Braintree are Interstate 93 (which runs concurrently with U.S. 1) and Route 3, as well as 37, and 53.
 Entering Braintree from the north, I-93, Route 1, and Route 3 all run concurrently as the Southeast Expressway from Boston; in Braintree they diverge, with Route 3 heading south toward Cape Cod as the Pilgrims Highway, and I-93 and Route 1 heading west toward Route 128.

-Commuter rail service to South Station, Boston, is available on the Middleboro & Plymouth lines from the Braintree Red Line/Commuter Rail Station located on Union Street.
-The CapeFLYER rail service from Boston to Hyannis as well as Buzzards Bay stations also stops at Braintree Station.
-The MBTA Red Line is accessible at the same location.
-Weekday rail service on the Greenbush Line started in late 2007 and is accessible from the Weymouth Landing/East Braintree station on Quincy Avenue.
-In July 2017, Massachusetts Governor Charlie Baker and other Baker administration transportation officials visited a construction project in the city to highlight $2.8 billion spent during Baker's administration on highway construction projects and improvements to bridges, intersections, and sidewalks.
-Freight Rail service is provided by Fore River Transportation Corporation, and CSX Transportation.
+Braintree station is served by the rapid transit Red Line, two MBTA Commuter Rail lines (Fall River/New Bedford Line and Kingston Line), and seasonal CapeFLYER service.
+Weymouth Landing/East Braintree station on the Braintree/Weymouth border is served by the Greenbush Line.
+Freight rail service is operated by Fore River Transportation Corporation, and CSX Transportation.

 From 1948 to 1968, the town was the home of Braintree Airport, a general aviation airport located near Great Pond that was used by civil defense officials and private pilots.
 The airport featured a 2,800 ft dirt runway and offered flight training.
 Residential development, proximity to the town's water supply, and a number of accidents led to its closure in 1968.

-Water and Sewer
+Water and sewer

-In 2020, Braintree, together with Randolph, and Holbrook, formed a regional drinking water supply agency, which is called the Tri-Town Water Board.
-Braintree operates its own water treatment plant while a second treatment plant serves the Randolph-Holbrook Joint Water Board.
+In 2020, Braintree, Randolph, and Holbrook formed a regional drinking water supply agency, the Tri-Town Water Board.
+Braintree operates its own water treatment plant, while a second treatment plant serves the Randolph-Holbrook Joint Water Board.